davmac314/tosaithe/README.md

 ## Building Tosaithe

-Building requires GCC (or Clang, or another compatible compiler) targeting SysV-ABI ELF (eg Linux) and either:
+Building requires GCC or Clang, or another compatible compiler, targeting SysV-ABI ELF (eg Linux) and either:

-* GNU binutils "ld" with support for the PE+ format (this is usually the case with distro-provided Binutils, use `--enable-targets=x86_64-none-pe,x86_64-none-pep` when configuring if building it yourself); or
+* GNU binutils "ld" with support for the PE+ format as well as ELF (this is usually the case with distro-provided Binutils, use `--enable-targets=x86_64-none-pe,x86_64-none-pep` when configuring if building it yourself); or
-* GNU binutils "ld" (potentially _without_ support for PE+), or another mostly-compatible linker such as LLVM's "lld" (`ld.lld`), and the "elf2efi64" utility.
-This may also require GCC rather than Clang due to limitations in ELF2EFI.
+* Both a linker such as GNU binutils "ld", or any other compatible linker such as LLVM's "lld" (`ld.lld`) or Gold (`ld.gold`), and the "elf2efi64" utility.
+The linker must support GNU ld linker scripts and various GNU ld command-line options but does not need PE+ support.

 Builds using the first option have been tested with GCC 11.4.0 and Binutils 2.39.
 I recommend not trying to use older Binutils as there have been bugs with the PE+ output format support.

+To build:

 1. `sh clone-libs.sh` or `sh clone-libs.sh https` to clone the dependencies.
 Use the latter to clone via https, which avoids needing to have your ssh public key enrolled with Github.
 2. `sh rebuild-libs.sh` to build the dependencies (in-tree)
 3. `make` to build Tosaithe (using binutils with PE+ support) or `make USE_ELF2EFI=yes` to build using ELF2EFI (`elf2efi64`).
-In the latter case `LD=...` can be specified to name an alternative linker, if desired: `ld.lld` should work, if available; `ld.gold` currently fails with an error.
+In the latter case `LD=...` can be specified to name an alternative linker, if desired: `ld.lld` or `ld.gold` should work, if available.

 ## Installing Tosaithe